- plural of basidium.

 In the young stage the basidia in the Hypogi are easily distinguished by the aid of the microscope.

-A small club-shaped structure typically bearing four spores at the tips of minute projections, unique to Basidiomycetes and used as a distinguishing characterisitic.
+- A small club-shaped structure that typically bears four spores at the tips of minute projections, is unique to Basidiomycetes, and is used as a distinguishing characteristic.